The 20 Best Benign Rolandic Epilepsy Doctors in The United States

 English

-Diego Morita is a Neurologist in Cincinnati, Ohio.
+Diego Morita is a Neurologist practicing medicine in Cincinnati, Ohio.
 Dr. Morita is rated as an Elite provider by MediFind in the treatment of Benign Rolandic Epilepsy.
-His top areas of expertise are Benign Rolandic Epilepsy, Epilepsy, Dravet Syndrome, and Seizures.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Benign Rolandic Epilepsy, Epilepsy, Dravet Syndrome, and Epilepsy with Myoclonic-Atonic Seizures.

 Advanced in Benign Rolandic Epilepsy